UK considers mandatory eye tests for older road users

 September 23, 2024

 According to the BeMob survey of the FPS Mobility and Transport, thanks to teleworking, 34 million kilometers are avoided daily, including 16 million by car.
 The survey, carried out between August 2023 and July 2024, questioned more than 4,000 Belgian workers.
-Almost one-third of Belgian employThis content has been archived.
-Log in or Subscribe to […]
+Almost one-third of Belgian employees (31%) work from home at least one day a […]

 Thirty-six Flemish organizations call for modal shift in city mobility